-- 4.3.24 The application proposes a single point of access / egress onto the A600 Bedford Road via a T junction 6 metre wide access road with footpaths either side.
+4.3.23 The application proposes a single point of access / egress onto the A600 Bedford Road via a T - junction 6 metre wide access road with footpaths either side.
 A footway inside the application site will connect to the existing northbound footpath on the A600 into Henlow and existing footpath widened to 2m to tie in with the existing 2m wide footway south of Boundary Close.
 Two new bus stops are proposed on the A600 north of the access road and various traffic calming measures introduced on the carriageway (in conjunction with the approved development at Welbeck).
 The existing 30mph speed limit will be relocated further south and gateway features introduced to warn of a change in speed restriction.
-The applicant has agreed, via Section 106 Agreement to fund highway improvement/ capacity works to the Turnpike Lane / Bedford Road roundabout in Ickleford and to fund a widening of the existing footway south of the application site for approximately 1600 metres to the Holwell Road junction. - 4.3.25 The submitted Transport Assessment includes a commitment to a residential Travel Plan and monitoring costs.
+The applicant has agreed, via Section 106 Agreement to fund highway improvement/ capacity works to the Turnpike Lane / Bedford Road roundabout in Ickleford and to fund a widening of the existing footway south of the application site for approximately 1600 metres to the Holwell Road junction.

+- 4.3.24 The submitted Transport Assessment includes a commitment to a residential Travel Plan and monitoring costs.
 The Highway Authority have advised that Data analysis within the TA together with traffic impact assessments demonstrates that the development proposals will not result in a severe impact on the local highway network, subject to the agreed mitigation works.
-As such, and as with the previous application, the highway authority do not raise any objections to the proposed development on highway safety grounds. - 4.3.26 Footpath connections are proposed to the Railway amenity land to the north across the watercourse and onto footpath 001 along the southern boundary.
-A further link across third party land to connect with footpath 002 is considered achievable by Central Bedfordshire Rights of Way officer and is shown indicatively on the submitted plan. - 4.3.27 The site would be connected to Henlow Camp / Lower Stondon to the north via the A600 and Railway amenity area.
-It is envisaged that the provision of an upgraded footpath link to Holwell Road to the south will be extended to reach lckleford and Hitchin with financial contributions from the proposed emerging local plan site IC3 on the north side of lckleford (Land off Bedford Road, dwelling estimate 150 homes). - 4.3.28 On site car parking is provided in accordance with NHDC's parking standards and all garages within the scheme meet the minimum requirement of 7m x 3m for a single garage.
-Each dwelling with on-curtilage parking or a garage will be provided with electric vehicle (EV) recharging points and 10% of communal parking spaces will also be provide with EV recharging infrastructure. - 4.3.29 It is acknowledged that representations have been received that claim that the development is unsustainable and that the occupiers of the site at LS1 will use cars for everyday needs and to access services.
+As such, and as with the previous application, the highway authority do not raise any objections to the proposed development on highway safety grounds. - 4.3.25 The site will be connected to footpath 001 along the southern boundary.
+A further link across third party land to connect with footpath 002 and west to footpath 016 is considered achievable by Central Bedfordshire Rights of Way officer and is shown indicatively on the submitted plan. - 4.3.26 The site would be connected to Henlow Camp / Lower Stondon to the north via the A600.
+It is envisaged that the provision of an upgraded footpath link to Holwell Road to the south will be extended to reach Ickleford and Hitchin with financial contributions from the proposed emerging local plan site IC3 on the north side of Ickleford (Land off Bedford Road, dwelling estimate 150 homes). - 4.3.27 On site car parking is provided in accordance with NHDC's parking standards and all garages within the scheme meet the minimum requirement of 7m x 3m for a single garage.
+Each dwelling with on-curtilage parking or a garage will be provided with electric vehicle (EV) recharging points and 10% of communal parking spaces will also be provide with EV recharging infrastructure.

+4.3.28 It is acknowledged that representations have been received that claim that the development is unsustainable and that the occupiers of the site at LS1 will use cars for everyday needs and to access services.
 The submitted Transport Statement sets out the existing local services and facilities (Table 5.2).
-It is shown here that the majority of services and facilities in Lower Stondon and Henlow Camp can be reached on foot from the application site within 12 20 minutes with cycle journey times significantly less.
+It is shown here that the majority of services and facilities in Lower Stondon and Henlow Camp can be reached on foot from the application site within 12 - 20 minutes with cycle journey times significantly less.

 Car journeys to these facilities would be short and the provision of footway linkages and improvements to existing footpaths and new bus stops would assist in facilitating and encouraging non-car movements to and from the site.
+This is consistent with policies in the new Local Transport Plan (LTP4) which seeks to achieve modal shift and improve sustainable travel provision.